rage/java-programming/data/week6/2-files-and-reading-data.md

 }
 ```

-A file is read from the project root by default ( when `new Scanner(Paths.get("file.txt"))` is called), i.e., the folder that contains the folder `src` and the file `pom.xml` (and possibly other files as well).
-The contents of this folder can the inspected using the `Files`-tab in NetBeans.
+A file is read from the project root by default ( when `new Scanner(Paths.get("file.txt"))` is called), i.e., the folder that contains the folder `src` (and possibly other files as well).
+The contents of this folder can the inspected using the `Project Files`-tab in IntelliJ.

 <programming-exercise name='Printing a Specified File'>